SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 * **structures**

-  The configuration for each struture.
+  The configuration for each structure.
-  A value of ``false`` prevents that struture from being saved.
+  A value of ``false`` prevents that structure from being saved.
   Entries that are either missing in this list or have the value ``true`` will still be saved, unless the structure saving of the mod is globally disabled.